awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 After you receive the invitation email, you can connect to your WorkSpace using the client of your choice\.
 After you sign in, the client displays the WorkSpace desktop\.

-**Note**
-When you are connected to your WorkSpace from a Windows or MacOS client, you can toggle the fullscreen display by using following command shortcuts:
-Windows client: Ctrl\+Alt\+Enter
-MacOS client: Control\+Option\+Return

 **To connect to the WorkSpace**

 1. Open the link in the invitation email\.
 When prompted, specify a password and activate the user\.
 Remember this password as you will need it to sign in to your WorkSpace\.